 - Click Save Rule.

-Use the Create Rule dialog to specify the new rule, including the Cisco Umbrella action to run and the criteria for a matching event or alarm that triggers the rule.
+Use the Create Rule dialog box to specify the new rule, including the Cisco Umbrella action to run and the criteria for a matching event or alarm that triggers the rule.

 To define a Cisco Umbrella response action rule

-- Enter a unique Rule Name.
+- Enter a unique name for the rule.

 Select the App Action for the rule.